RalphtheWaldo/Avian_Migration_Modeling/README.md

 ## Overview

 The **Avian Migration Modeling** project uses statistical modeling and data science techniques to analyze bird migration patterns.
-The main goal is to integrate eBird data with environmental variables, such as temperature, precipitation, and habitat type, to identify factors influencing bird movement and migration.
+The main goal is to integrate eBird data with environmental variables and sighting data to identify factors influencing bird movement and migration.

 ## Installation Instructions